Friends of The Sivell Murals Aberdeen

 About Us

-Established in March 2024, the “Friends of the Sivell Murals, Aberdeen” is a group of art enthusiasts who are working to ensure the preservation of the unique and important Sivell murals.
+Established in March 2024, the “Friends of the Sivell murals, Aberdeen” is a group of art enthusiasts who are working to ensure these paintings are preserved.

 The Building